zulip/zulip/docs/subsystems/settings.md

-Zulip uses the [Django settings system](https://docs.djangoproject.com/en/2.2/topics/settings/), which means that the settings files are Python programs that set a lot of variables with all-capital names like EMAIL_GATEWAY_PATTERN.
+Zulip uses the [Django settings system](https://docs.djangoproject.com/en/2.2/topics/settings/), which means that the settings files are Python programs that set a lot of variables with all-capital names like `EMAIL_GATEWAY_PATTERN`.
 You can access these anywhere in the Zulip Django code using e.g.:

 ```